JoshMock/blue-build-hyprland/README.md

 ### Setup and orchestration

+- set hostname
-- Automatic auth into 1Password
+- Automatic auth into 1Password on first login
+- Run `chezmoi init --apply` after first 1Password auth
 - automatic enable 1Password SSH agent
-- Run `chezmoi init --apply` after 1Password auth
-- set hostname
 - set up a healthchecks.io alert for backups
 - `pass` setup/sync for secrets that live on disk rather than 1Password
-- auto-setup Firefox profile
+- auto-setup Firefox profile on first login
+- auto-auth to Tailscale on first login

 ### Dependencies/packages